Jackabiddle/db-timebanking-app/README.md

   [Handlebars](https://handlebarsjs.com/) to include our data in our HTML pages
   - `views/create-account.html` - the template for the create account form
   - `views/create-time.html` - the template for the create new jogging time form
-  - `views/edit-time.html` - the template for the edit jogging time form
+  - `views/edit-time.html` - the template for the edit contributions form
-  - `views/list-times.html` - the template for the main page of the app, which lists all jogging times
+  - `views/list-times.html` - the template for the main page of the app, which lists all contributions
   - `views/sign-in.html` - the template for the sign-in form
 - `database.js` - sets up the database.
 This uses
   [sql.js](https://github.com/kripken/sql.js)
-- `database.sqlite` - the database + some helper functions to make working with
+- `database.sqlite` - the database + some helper functions to make working with it easier
-  it easier
 - `routes.js` - what to do for each route (method and URL) in the app
 - `server.js` - sets everything up and starts the app

 To implement all of the initial requirements, the only files you should need to touch are:

 - `models/` - this is where all our database interaction happens
 - `routes.js` - the brains of our app - what each page and form does